Careless Driving in Ontario: Points, Fines & FAQs

 • Tailgating another vehicle

-• Failing to check rearview and side mirrors before driving
+• Failing to check the rearview and side mirrors before driving

 In comparison, examples of reckless driving might include: